akshitagupta15june/Face-X/Recognition-Algorithms/Face Recognition Using Inception V3 model/Readme.md

 Convolutional networks are at the core of most stateof-the-art computer vision solutions for a wide variety of tasks.
 Since 2014 very deep convolutional networks started to become mainstream, yielding substantial gains in various benchmarks.
 Although increased model size and computational cost tend to translate to immediate quality gains for most tasks (as long as enough labeled data is provided for training), computational efficiency and low parameter count are still enabling factors for various use cases such as mobile vision and big-data scenarios.
 Here we are exploring ways to scale up networks in ways that aim at utilizing the added computation as efficiently as possible by suitably factorized convolutions and aggressive regularization.
 We benchmark our methods on the ILSVRC 2012 classification challenge validation set demonstrate substantial gains over  the state of the art: 21.2% top-1 and 5.6% top-5 error for single frame evaluation using a network with a computational cost of 5 billion multiply-adds per inference and with using less than 25 million parameters.
 With an ensemble of 4 models and multi-crop evaluation, we report 3.5% top-5 error and 17.3% top-1 error.

+### 2.About The Inception Versions
+There are 4 versions.
+The first GoogLeNet must be the Inception-v1 [4], but there are numerous typos in Inception-v3 [1] which lead to wrong descriptions about Inception versions.
+These maybe due to the intense ILSVRC competition at that moment.
+Consequently, there are many reviews in the internet mixing up between v2 and v3.
+Some of the reviews even think that v2 and v3 are the same with only some minor different settings.
+Nevertheless, in Inception-v4 [5], Google has a much more clear description about the version issue:
+“The Inception deep convolutional architecture was introduced as GoogLeNet in (Szegedy et al. 2015a), here named Inception-v1.
+Later the Inception architecture was refined in various ways, first by the introduction of batch normalization (Ioffe and Szegedy 2015) (Inception-v2).
+Later by additional factorization ideas in the third iteration (Szegedy et al. 2015b) which will be referred to as Inception-v3 in this report.”
+Thus, the BN-Inception / Inception-v2 [6] is talking about batch normalization while Inception-v3 [1] is talking about factorization ideas.

+### Architectural Changes in Inception V3:

+Inception V3 is similar to and contains all the features of Inception V2 with following changes/additions:

+- Use of RMSprop optimizer.
+- Batch Normalization in the fully connected layer of Auxiliary classifier.
+- Use of 7×7 factorized Convolution
+- Label Smoothing Regularization: It is a method to regularize the classifier by estimating the effect of label-dropout during training.
+It prevents the classifier to predict too confidently a class.
+The addition of label smoothing gives 0.2% improvement from the error rate.

 ### 2.General Design Principles
 - 1.Higher dimensional representations are easier to process locally within a network.
 Increasing the activations per tile in a convolutional network allows for more disentangled features.
 The resulting networks